College student snares record long Burmese python near Miami

-ORLANDO, Florida An 18-foot, 8-inch (5.6 metres) Burmese python set a record for the longest snake ever captured in South Florida, where the exotic species has taken up residence.
+ORLANDO, Florida An 18-foot, 8-inch Burmese python set a record for the longest snake ever captured in South Florida, where the exotic species has taken up residence.

 College student Jason Leon snared the female python in a rural area southeast of Miami earlier this month, when he saw part of it sticking out from brush along the roadside, said Carli Segelson, a spokeswoman for the state's Fish and Wildlife Commission.

-The python broke the previous record set in 2012 by a 17-foot, 7-inch (5.2 metres) snake caught by researchers studying the impact of the growing population of pythons on the Everglades National Park.
+The python broke the previous record set in 2012 by a 17-foot, 7-inch snake caught by researchers studying the impact of the growing population of pythons on the Everglades National Park.

 With the help of his friends, Leon wrestled and killed the snake with a knife, Segelson said.
 He then reported the find through Florida's "IveGot1" program, which connects callers to wildlife researchers.